 You might hear that a cleanse, such as drinking only juice or eating certain detox foods, is the best way to clear your body of toxins.
 But the body is capable of cleansing itself, as long as it has the right nutrients.
 Instead of holding back nutrients, focus on giving your body the building blocks it needs by eating balanced meals.

 3. Consider Detoxing in a Medical Setting

 Detoxing at home can be difficult, and in some cases, dangerous.
 In a medical setting, you’ll have access to the medicine and detox vitamins to help alleviate withdrawal symptoms, as well as healthy meals to help your body begin the healing process.

 At The Recovery Village, we help patients through a full spectrum of services, from the first day in detox through an outpatient level of care.
-Learn about our treatment programs and how we can help you begin your new life of freedom.
+Learn about our treatment programs and levels of care for online rehab.